dpc10ster/RJafrocTimes/index.md

 # Relation to Windows software

 * `RJafroc` extends Windows `JAFROC` software and runs on multiple platforms.
-* Originally uploaded in 2004, the Windows software is many generations behind the software available on this website.
-However, many users find it to be easy to use and useful.
-Vignettes in `RJafroc` and the online book available [here](https://dpc10ster.github.io/RJafrocQuickStart/) should allow one to quickly transition to `RJafroc`.
+* Originally uploaded in 2004, the Windows software is many generations behind `RJafroc` software.
+The online book available [here](https://dpc10ster.github.io/RJafrocQuickStart/) should allow one to quickly transition to `RJafroc`.
-* If you still need Windows `JAFROC` software it is still available [here](https://github.com/dpc10ster/WindowsJafroc).
+* However, many users find the Windows JAFROC` software both easy to use and useful.
+If you still need Windows `JAFROC` software it is still available [here](https://github.com/dpc10ster/WindowsJafroc).